Kova3103/CoolWeather-app/README.md

 Run this code:
 + npm start

-You might get this error message (due to powershell being set to restrictive to prevent malicious npm calls): npm : File C:\Program Files\nodejs\npm.ps1 cannot be loaded because running scripts is disabled on this system.
+You might get this error message (due to powershell being set to restrictive to prevent malicious npm calls):
++ npm : File C:\Program Files\nodejs\npm.ps1 cannot be loaded because running scripts is disabled on this system.
 For more information, see about_Execution_Policies at https:/go.microsoft.com/fwlink/?LinkID=135170.
 At line:1 char:1
-+ npm start
-+ ~~~
-    + CategoryInfo          : SecurityError: (:) [], PSSecurityException
-    + FullyQualifiedErrorId : UnauthorizedAccess

 Our node.js npm call is not malicious so to prevent this issue run this code: Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass
 Then once again run:
 + npm start

 The frontend will automatically go to port 3001 as 3000 is already in use so just confirm it with "Y"